prakash-patel/mono-box/README.md

 ### See it in action

 Run below command at root lavel
-$ vagrant up ( It will take around 25 minute, do not watch porn.. lol )
+$ vagrant up (It will take around 25 minute to start virtual machine)

 Once above command run successfully, go to your browser and write 'http://localhost:8080'.
 You able to see default website that provided by xsp.